 The BA (Hons) Musical Instrument Craft (Violin Making and Repair) is designed to give students the opportunity to learn professional techniques for the repair and restoration of stringed instruments covering the main requirements of the violin trade, including bow repair.
 All of these skills are as much in demand today as they were 300 or 400 years ago.

-The success of the course lies in its combination of enthusiastic and experienced tutors, comprehensive course materials and practical demonstrations complimented by ample workshop time.
+The success of the course lies in its combination of enthusiastic and experienced tutors, comprehensive course materials and practical demonstrations complemented by ample workshop time.
 The emphasis is on allowing the student to gain as much practical experience as possible.

 The School of Violin Making and Restoration has strong links with the international violin trade.
 Experts in the field act as advisors to the course as well as visiting to give lectures.
 Graduates can be found in many of the top workshops around the world as makers and restorers of the violin, viola and cello.